List of awards and nominations received by EastEnders: Other awards

-In 2006, EastEnders received a prestigious Rose d'Or at the international television awards ceremony in Lucerne, Switzerland for its continuing success over 21 years.
-Actor Shane Richie also won a Rose d'Or in 2004 for best performance in a soap.
+In 2006, EastEnders received a Rose d'Or at the international television awards ceremony in Lucerne, Switzerland for its success for over 21 years.
+Actor Shane Richie also won a Rose d'Or in 2004.
 In 2006, Wendy Richard (Pauline Fowler) was named Most Popular TV Personality at the Variety Club Awards.
 The award was voted for by readers of the Daily Express newspaper.
-And the entire cast and crew won the Variety Club BBC Personality of the Year in 1997.
-In February 2009, actress Tiana Benjamin, who plays Chelsea Fox, was voted Favourite Female TV Star at the Screen Nation Awards, which celebrate international achievement within black world cinema and television, by the public.
-She was nominated for Best UK Actress at the 2009 Black International Film Festival and Music Video & Screen Awards, and Rudolph Walker, who plays Patrick Trueman, received the Lifetime Achievement Award.
+At the 2009 Black International Film Festival and Music Video & Screen Awards, Rudolph Walker, who plays Patrick Trueman, received the Lifetime Achievement Award.
 At the same ceremony, EastEnders was nominated for Best UK Drama with a Black Cast.
-In 2011, EastEnders stars received five Screen Nation nominations, two others—Ellen Thomas (Grace Olubunmi) and Sharon Duncan-Brewster (Trina Johnson)—received special mentions, and EastEnders itself received one nomination.
-In 2012, EastEnders and EastEnders: E20 stars received four nominations, with actress Modupe Adeyeye receiving a special mention.

-In the Daily Star Soaper Star Awards, launched in 2008 and voted for by readers of the newspaper, EastEnders won the first Best Soap award as well as awards for Best Actor and Best Newcomer.
-EastEnders has also won a Banff World Television Festival Award, a Smash Hits T4 Pollwinners' Party award, two Pye Awards, an Anna Scher Theatre Award and an SOS Star Award.